 Often, it’s the facility’s choice whether or not to expel a patient from their care, not Medicare itself.
 But if Medicare doesn’t pay a claim and you don’t have the money, the facility may choose to discharge you.

-That’s why it’s so important to have supplemental coverage so that your care doesn’t face interruption by such setbacks.
+That’s why supplemental coverage is so important so that your care doesn’t face interruption by such setbacks.

 What is the Rehab 60% Rule?